 Levofloxacin and amoxicillin/clavulanate are similarly effective for recurrent acute otitis media.

-In an evaluator-blinded, active-comparator, noninferiority, multicenter study7, children (6 months to < 5 years) were randomized to receive levofloxacin (10 mg/kg twice daily) or amoxicillin/clavulanate (14:1; amoxicillin 45 mg/kg twice daily) for 10 days, with evaluations 4-6 days of therapy (visit 2); 2-5 days (visit 3) and 10-17 days (visit 4) after completing therapy.
-A total of 1650 children were randomized and 1305 were clinically evaluable at visit 3 (630 levofloxacin, 675 comparator).
+In an evaluator-blinded, active-comparator, noninferiority, multicenter study7, children (6 months to < 5 years) were randomized to receive levofloxacin (10 mg/kg twice daily) or amoxicillin/clavulanate (14:1; amoxicillin 45 mg/kg twice daily) for 10 days.
+630 children received levofloxacin and 675 received levofloxacin.
 Clinical cure (resolution of signs and symptoms) rates were 72.4% (456 of 630) in levofloxacin-treated and 69.9% (472 of 675) in amoxicillin/clavulanate-treated children.
 Cure rates were also similar for levofloxacin and comparator for each age group (< or =24 months: 68.9% versus 66.2%; > 24 months: 76.9% versus 75.1%; respectively).
-Cure rates at visit 4 were 74.9% and 73.8% in levofloxacin and amoxicillin/clavulanate groups, respectively.
+Cure rates at last visit (10-17 days after the last dose) were 74.9% and 73.8% in levofloxacin and amoxicillin/clavulanate groups, respectively.
 Thus, levofloxacin was found to be non-inferior to amoxicillin/clavulanate overall and in both infants (6 months to 2 years) and children 2-5 years.
-No differences regarding the frequency or type of adverse events were observed.
+No differences regarding the frequency or type of side effects were observed.

 Levofloxacin is as effective and safe as Augmentin in the treatment of maxillary sinusitis.
 Levofloxacin is more effective in the bacteriological eradication of the infection.